konstantin-kuzovkin/architecture-portfolio/04-platform-architecture/README.md

 Key Principle

 > **At platform scale, architecture is not only about designing systems.
 It is also about creating mechanisms that allow many teams to design systems consistently.**

+My Role

+Role: Platform / System Analyst

+Responsibilities

+• platform standards definition;
+• API governance;
+• event governance;
+• documentation standards;
+• architecture review practices;
+• reusable templates;
+• cross-team technical enablement.

+────────

+What This Case Demonstrates

+• Platform Engineering
+• Architecture Governance
+• Reusable Standards
+• API Governance
+• Event Governance
+• Documentation as an Engineering Practice
+• Cross-team Technical Enablement
+• Architecture Reviews

+────────

+Portfolio Note

+This is a reconstructed and sanitised portfolio case created to demonstrate architectural reasoning and system analysis practices.

+It is not a copy of a production system.